bpesquet/bpesquet.github.io/content/teaching/_index.md

 Teachers work hard to create useful material for their courses.
 Whenever possible, I try to make my educational resources available to everyone.

 Unless otherwise stated, these resources are free to use for non-commercial purposes (CC [BY-NC-SA](https://creativecommons.org/licenses/by-nc-sa/4.0/) license).
+Most of them are open-sourced on [GitHub](https://github.com/bpesquet?tab=repositories).
+The presentations are built with [reveal.js](https://revealjs.com/).